Skip to content

 Section 2.
 The officers shall be as follows: President, First Vice-President of Membership, Second Vice-President of Voter Registration and Get Out The Vote Drives, Recording Secretary, Correspondence Secretary and Treasurer.

 Section 3.
 Officers must be members in good standing.

 Section 4.
-The term of office shall be one calendar year beginning the January meeting of the
+The term of office shall be one calendar year beginning at the January meeting of the next year.

 ARTICLE V: CLUB ENDORSEMENTS

 Section 1.
 Local (Non-Statewide) Endorsements.
 This Club shall support only candidates and nominees of the Democratic Party for election to partisan and nonpartisan office, in accordance with the following list of rules, so as to ensure compliance with the bylaws of the club’s chartering organization, the RCDP, specifically the RCDP’s latest updated bylaws sections regarding endorsements by “chartered clubs”:

 We will endorse and provide financial support only to registered Democrats.